briggsrr/MQ-CS-Edu/ShellToolsPage.md

 ## 7. Sources and Further Reading
 * An incredible open-source MIT lecture and page about Git and Github.
 Goes very in depth about Git's data model and inspired alot of this writing.
 Visit this page [here](https://missing.csail.mit.edu/2020/course-shell/).

+* A complete in depth and detailed look at Linux Terminal tools by Ketan M. I highly recommend for advanced readers.
+Visit this page [here](https://ketancmaheshwari.github.io/pdfs/LPT_LISA.pdf)